 It’s possible to sell customized t-shirts, sweaters, pajamas, hats, and fashion accessories.

 Many other sellers prefer selling on eBay because of their relatively low commissions.
-You get to keep 90% of the selling price which is better than the instant-buy websites.
+You get to keep about 90% of the selling price which is better than the instant-buy websites.
 Of course, PayPal keeps 3% of the selling price.
 And, you must pay to ship too.
 So keep these different fees in mind when you list your items.

 There are three different ways to make money with SnobSwap for women’s clothing and accessories:

 For more valuable items, you may have to consign your items in-person.
 You can drop them off at your local SnobSwap boutique partner.
 Some shoppers still wish to inspect upscale items in-person before buying.
 When you consign, your items are available for purchase online and in-store.